The Stone Age

 - An archeological experiment in London tried out ways of moving large stones which might have been used in places like Stonehenge

-- Find out about food and health in prehistoric times
+- Find out about food in prehistoric times

 - See a Paleolithic handaxe, found in Somalia in East Africa, which was made about 1.5 million years ago!